harsh15520/javascript/Day1/let_and_const/why_var/README.md

-Your analysis is absolutely correct - var is considered obsolete in modern JavaScript and there are **no legitimate functional cases** where var is required over let/const in new code written today.

 ## Why var Still Exists

 var persists solely for **backward compatibility** with legacy JavaScript code written before ES6 (2015).
 Modern JavaScript engines must continue supporting var to avoid breaking millions of existing websites.